vidisha7086/Interview_Questions/Readme_PythonTheoretical.md

         </li>
     </ul>
 <ul>
+Key Differences:
+-Print Statement vs Function: In Python 2.x, print is a statement, but in Python 3.x, it's a function that requires parentheses.
+-Integer Division: Python 2.x performs integer division by default when dividing two integers, while Python 3.x performs float division.
+-Unicode Support: Python 3.x has better support for Unicode by default, unlike Python 2.x, where you need to explicitly define strings as Unicode.
+-Iterators: Functions like range() and zip() return iterators in Python 3.x, whereas they return lists in Python 2.x.
+-Input Function: In Python 2.x, input() evaluates the input as code, while raw_input() returns input as a string.
+Python 3.x only has input(), which always returns a string.

 <h4> More Questions </h4>
     <li><strong>Generators / yield keyword:</strong> In Python, generators are special functions that use the <code>yield</code> keyword to return values lazily, meaning they produce items one at a time rather than storing everything in memory.</li>
     <li><strong>Multiple inheritance:</strong> Python supports multiple inheritance, allowing a class to inherit attributes and methods from more than one parent class.
 However, it can lead to complexity, especially with the "diamond problem," which Python resolves using the C3 linearization (method resolution order, MRO).</li>